yuliiapetriv/petstore-api-tests/README.md

 # PetStore API Automated Tests

-This project contains automated API tests for the PetStore application, implemented with Java, TestNG, RestAssured, and Allure for reporting.
+This project contains automated API tests for the PetStore application https://petstore.swagger.io/#/, implemented with Java, TestNG, RestAssured, and Allure for reporting.

 # Project Structure
 The project is structured according to a modular and scalable architecture, separating configuration, API clients, data models, and test logic.